getify/You-Dont-Know-JS/types & grammar/ch1.md

 }
 ```

-There's lots of options when designing such functionality.
+There are lots of options when designing such functionality.
 No one pattern here is "correct" or "wrong" -- there are various tradeoffs to each approach.
 But overall, it's nice that the `typeof` undeclared safety guard gives us more options.

 ## Review